uvarc/rc-learning/content/courses/parallel-computing-introduction/parallel_software_approaches.md

     Single program multiple data.
 This does not mean only one process is running, but that all the processes are the same but they are working on different data.
 This is the majority of modern parallel programming, whether shared memory or distributed memory.

 - MPMD
     Multiple program multiple data.
 This would represent different programs running on their own data.
-The normal functioning of most computers is MPMD, with many different programs running on different cores, and often sharing the cores, but in the parallel-programming context we would generally reserve this terminology for a set of programs that are in some way coordinated.
+The normal functioning of most computers is MPMD, with many programs running on different cores, and often sharing the cores, but in the parallel-programming context we would generally reserve this terminology for a set of programs that are in some way coordinated.
 Often this occurs when a "manager" program spawns other programs, which communicate with the manager and possibly with each other.
 Some gaming consoles operate on the MPMD model.